How Bob Dylan Extended a Late-Career Comeback on ‘Love and Theft’

 So there was no reason to think 1997's Time Out of Mind would be succeeded by something fans would still listen to a year or two later.
 But despite its unfortunate arrival on Sept.
 11, 2001, Love and Theft, Dylan's 31st album, turned out to be better than its predecessor and just as significant in the singer-songwriter's late-career comeback.

 Time Out of Mind arrived with few expectations four years earlier.
 The albums leading up to it ranged from pretty good (1989's Oh Mercy) to mostly forgettable (1992's Good as I Been to You).
 But heart troubles in May 1997 led to a serious health scare and hospitalization before the record's release in September.
 When it arrived, songs like "Not Dark Yet" took on new, deeper tones of an artist struggling with, and at times accepting, his mortality.

 The album was heralded as Dylan's best in 20 years, so Love and Theft had a lot riding on it.
-Recorded in May 2001 with his touring band -- which was one of music's tightest at this point, thanks to a seemingly nonstop road schedule -- the album included a dozen new original songs that borrowed from the past, sometimes blatantly, sometimes less so.
+Recorded in May 2001 with his touring band – which was one of the tightest in the world at this point, thanks to a seemingly nonstop road schedule – the album included a dozen new original songs that borrowed from the past, sometimes blatantly, sometimes less so.

 Lyrically, he referenced and reworked the past too: a line taken from Gene Austin's "The Lonesome Road" in "Sugar Baby" here, "High Water (For Charley Patton)," a tribute to the legendary bluesman, there, jokes as old as your grandma everywhere.
 There's more, including a passage in the song "Floater (Too Much to Ask)" that had a lot in common with the book Confessions of a Yakuza, which led to some controversy after they were brought to attention.
 (The book's writer dismissed the notion of plagiarism and said he was honored Dylan borrowed lines from his work.)